cypl/react-modal-classic/README.md

 ### Dependencies:

+Your React projet should run with these dependencies:
-- Styled Components
+- Styled Components (version ≥6.0.4)
-- React
+- React (version ≥18.0.0)
-- React Dom
+- React Dom (version ≥18.0.0)

 ## How to use?